Frequently Asked Questions...FAQ...FAQ...FAQ...FAQ...FAQ...FAQ...FAQ...FAQ.........

 Q. Are these rugged wilderness adventures?

 A. Nope.
-We do experience some of the greatest national parks and natural areas in the US and abroad but our activities are geared to be safe for anyone.
+We do experience some of the greatest natural areas in the US and abroad but our activities are geared to be safe for anyone.
 We do not take risks.
 We do hike a lot to get out of the parking lots and into the backcountry away from the crowds, but we choose hikes that most boys can make without too much effort.
 Other activities are chosen with safety in mind.
 Basically, these are family-type "vacations" without the family.

 Q. How many boys go on each trip?